Content KPIs

 Followers – on Twitter, for example – are important.
 But what do they actually achieve?

-This example also shows you that comparisons with others often don't help.
-Because if you have a jewelry store and there is a supermarket next door, then of course you have completely different conditions.
-And even two jewelry stores do not necessarily have comparable offers and customers.
+This example also shows you that comparisons with others often don’t help.
+Because if you have a jewellery shop and there’s a supermarket next door, then you naturally have completely different conditions.
+And even two jewellery shops do not necessarily have comparable offers and customers.
 One may focus on mass-produced goods, the other on exclusive individual pieces.

-Therefore, instead of comparing yourself with others, you should primarily focus on measuring your own progress.
+Therefore, instead of comparing yourself with others, you should first and foremost focus on measuring your own progress.
 After all, who is to say that your outwardly successful competitor is actually making better sales than you?
-And: only through your own experiments, measurements and conclusions can you discover and find out something that your competitors may not even know about.
+And: Only through your own experiments, measurements and conclusions can you discover and find out something that your competitors may not even know about.

 • What do you want or need to achieve in the short, medium and long term?